hirosystems/clarinet/docs/how-to-guides/how-to-test-contract-with-clarinet-sdk.md

 ### Migrating between Clarinet 1 and Clarinet 2

 > Note: Clarinet 2 will be released in October 2023, and will create the right boilerplate files.
-But if a project has been created with Clarinet 1, this prepare to project to run the SDK and Vitest.
+But if a project has been created with Clarinet 1, the following script prepares the project to run the SDK and Vitest.

 Executing this script in a Clarinet 1 project will initialise NPM and Vitest.
 It will also create a sample test file.